-68. Planning shall continue implementing the City's requirement set forth in Planning Code Section 167 that units be sold and rented separately from parking so as to enable the resident the choice of owning a car.
+67. Planning shall continue implementing the City's requirement set forth in Planning Code Section 167 that units be sold and rented separately from parking so as to enable the resident the choice of owning a car.

-Lead Agency: Planning Department Funding Source: Not required Schedule: Ongoing
+Lead Agency: Planning Department

+Funding Source: Not required

+Schedule: Ongoing

-69. The City shall pursue federal and state opportunities to increase programs for a variety of affordable homeownership opportunities.
+68. The City shall pursue federal and state opportunities to increase programs for limited equity homeownership, homeowner assistance programs and down payment assistance.
 Programs specific to the recent foreclosure trends should be pursued as appropriate.
 Upon implementation, all programs have a significant prepurchase counseling program, and that consumers are supported by a post-purchase services network to assure access to information and services to prevent foreclosure.

-Lead Agency: Mayor's Office of Housing

 Supporting Agencies: Office of Community Investment and Infrastructure

 Programs: MOH's Homebuyer Education Counseling Program

 "Don't Borrow Trouble" Campaign

-Funding Source: Annual Work Program
+Annual Work Program

-Schedule: Ongoing

 - MOH should explore federal and state stimulus opportunities to increase programs for limited equity homeownership, homeowner assistance programs and down payment assistance; ensuring all programs have a significant prepurchase counseling program, and that consumers are supported by a post-purchase services network to assure access to information and services to prevent foreclosures. - The Board of Supervisors should explore the creation of a permanent local source of affordable housing funding for the City, such as a housing trust fund.
-The City should also support efforts at the state level to establish a similar permanent state source of funding for affordable housing.

-- Planning, in cooperation with other agencies, should explore the use of Tax Increment Financing outside redevelopment areas to further the development of affordable housing and supportive infrastructure. - MOH and Planning should continue to consider, within the context of a community planning process, zoning categories which require a higher proportion of affordable housing where increased density or other benefits are granted.
+The City should also support efforts at the state level to establish a similar permanent state source of funding for affordable housing. - Planning, in cooperation with other agencies, should explore the use of Tax Increment Financing outside redevelopment areas to further the development of affordable housing and supportive infrastructure. - MOH and Planning should continue to consider, within the context of a community planning process, zoning categories which require a higher proportion of affordable housing where increased density or other benefits are granted.
 Options include Affordable Housing Only Zones (SLI); Affordable Housing Priority Zones (UMU) or Special Use Districts on opportunity sites. - DBI should review Building Code requirements to examine ways to promote "affordable by design" housing, including pre-built housing, affordable by design, construction types that allow housing at the ground floor of podiums, and other low cost construction types.